xur94-maker/SeoulInside/READMEym2605_3Dke.md

-Built an LHC in the Browser — Making the Yang-Mills Collider A relativistic particle physics simulator in pure JavaScript
+A Relativistic Particle Collider, Built in Pure JavaScript — Making the Yang-Mills Collider A relativistic particle physics simulator in pure JavaScript
 B. Sun | Seoul Inside
 Jun 03, 2026